-Describe househouself assessed to the terror to the . do to - Alice - constructions Describe how the pupil presents and the difficulties they are ha aving accessing the curriculum: How long have you had these concerns? on the pupil's progress: Home life, attendance, lateness, speaking and listening or interacting with others.
-What methods have been used to try to improve the student's performance (differentiation, in class Intervention, personalised learning approach) and what effect if any have they had: Details of additional teaching strategies used to support the Outcomes of additional strategies student Outcomes of additional strategies - State-It Have the parents been notified of any concerns (when and how v?)
+Describe how the pupil presents and the difficulties they are h aving accessing the curriculum: How long have you had these concerns? c , Any other information about the pupil that may be impacting or and listening or interacting with others. on the pupil's progress: Home life, attendance, lateness, speaking and listering of interacting with others.
+What methods have been used to try to improve the student Intervention, personalised learning approach) and what effect if any have they had: Details of additional teaching strategies used to support the student Outcomes of additional strategies Have the parents been notified of any concerns (when and ho w?)

 What are the parents and pupils perspective?
-Details of contact or any conversations you have held with the parents or external agency Student Strengths: Please PROVIDE TWO WORK SAMPLES: 1 SAMPLE OF BES data information.
-Continue an additional sheet T WORK/1 UNDERPERFORMING SAMPLE and Tests and s if space above is not adequate Meeting held between Deputy Head Teacher and SENCO (and other staff as necessary) to review evidence and Notes of meeting appended Date: Deputy Head Teacher and SENCO signature Date: Referral to be actioned Yes/No SENCO Signature Date: Referral to be actioned Yes/No Placement onto SEN List?
-Yes/ No Agreed Action, for example Observation in class or playground, further modifications to eaching approaches, Further assessment required, Targeted SEN Support provision, External agency, Who else to share pupil's strengths and needs with?
-Where there is disagreement, refer to the Head Teacher
+Details of contact or any conversations you have held with th e parents or external agency Student Strengths: Please PROVIDE TWO WORK SAMPLES: 1 SAMPLE OF BES ST WORK/1 UNDERPERFORMING SAMPLE and Tests and Continue an additional sheets s if space above is not adequate Meeting held between Deputy Head Teacher and SENCO (and Date: other staff as necessary) to review evidence and Notes of meeting appended Deputy Head Teacher and SENCO signature Date: Referral to be actioned Yes/No SENCO Signature Date: Referral to be actioned Yes/No Placement onto SEN List?
+Yes/ No Agreed Action, for example Observation in class or playground, further modifications to teaching approaches, Further assessment required, Targeted SEN Support provision, External agency, Who else to share pupil's strengths and needs with?
+Where there is disagreement, refer to the Head Teacher WHELE THEFE IS VISABLEEHIEHT, LETEL TO THE HEAD TEACHER